 by not protecting their children.

-love to the point of destroying one another?
+How did we get this far, that we have convoluted relationships and love to the point of destroying one another?
 Will we recognize a redeemed relationship apart from this mire of

 destructive relationships?
 I can't wait for the day when everything will all be fully redeemed....